 There are a multitude of review generation tools at your disposal.
 These online tools automate the process of asking for and posting reviews—saving you time and enabling your business to have a bigger reach.
 The more clients you reach out to for a review, the higher chance you'll get more reviews.

-We’ve rounded up five excellent review generation tools for you to take a look at below:
+We’ve rounded up six excellent review generation tools for you to take a look at below:

 Offering a free 14-day trial, NiceJob focuses on building reviews for service professionals on both Google My Business and Facebook.
 The program uses AI technology to prompt customers who haven’t reviewed yet.
 Also, it simplifies the review process so it only takes customers 30 seconds.